mbabynames search ✿

 Honor Genevieve

-Put "noble and strong" next to "woman of the people" and you get a name that feels considered.
+Put "honour" next to "woman of the people" and you get a name that feels considered.
 Honor Genevieve works on paper and out loud.
 Honor is 2 syllables.
 Genevieve at 3 adds length and rhythm.

 Honor Marie